In the 1990s, there were several ways for a computer user to go online.

 Beginning in 1996, a service known as WebTV used a standard TV and set-top box to provide Web access to people who didn't want the hassle or expense of buying a computer.

 broadband High-speed access was first made available to the public in 1996.
 This technology transmits Internet signals through phone and cable lines at speeds considerably higher than dial-up.
-Pages load almost instantly, the connections are always available and the phone lines remain open.
+Pages load almost instantly, the connections are always available, and the phone lines remain open for telephone use.
 In 1996, Rogers Communications in Canada was the first high-speed provider.
-The @home and Road Runner broadband services were also launched that year.
+Other high-speed services in the late 1990s included Bell Atlantic Infospeed, BellSouth FastAccess DSL, Charter Pipeline, GTE Internet Solutions, MediaOne Express, Optimum Online, Pacific Bell Internet, Road Runner, SBC DSL, and the @home network.

 wireless Wireless networks use radio waves to blanket an area with connectivity.
 To access the network, a device must have a wireless card and be within range of an access point.
-Internet connections may or may not be included.
+Internet connections may or may not be included, depending on the needs of the organization.
 The technology was introduced to businesses and colleges in 1991 and to the home market in 1999.

 Some wireless networks were created solely to provide Internet access points for public use.
 These hotspots began to appear in hotels, airports and cafes in 1997.
 Long-distance coverage by radio tower was also launched that year.
 The term wi-fi was first used in 1999.